AlahmadiQ8/gmat-study-notes/quantitative-reasoning/data-sufficiency.md

 <!-- omit in toc -->
 # Data Sufficiency

+You should easily recognize that 14,749 is divisible by 7

+Expremely important formula for Venn Diagram problems:
+- `Total = Group A + Group B – Both + Neither`

+The greatest common factor (GCF) between any consecetive non zero number is **always 1**.

+Every number is a factor of zero.

+with inequality, **do not divide** by variable unless u know if it's posirtive or negative

+Prime numbers must be positive

+When dealing with quotients:
+- `x/y = 13.8 ==> x = 13y + 0.8*y`

 Pitfalls to avoid:
 - I keep falling in the trap of unconciously using information from the first clue even though it's unneeded